Guides

 Final thoughts

-We hope this post has provided you with an understanding of the new structured logging package in Go, and how you can start using it in your projects.
-If you want to explore this topic further, I recommend checking out full proposal here, package documentation here.
+I hope this post has provided you with an understanding of the new structured logging package in Go, and how you can start using it in your projects.
+If you'd like to explore this topic further, I recommend checking out the full proposal and package documentation.

 Thanks for reading, and happy logging!